Demonstration-Free Robotic Control via LLM Agents: Simulation Evaluation

 \subsection{Experimental Setup}

 \paragraph{Simulation Interface} Upon ingesting the FAEA prompt, Claude Agent autonomously discovers simulation APIs by reading documentation, following the same pattern it uses for software engineering tasks.
 Given access to Gymnasium documentation~\cite{towers2024gymnasium}, the agent identifies and uses standard interfaces of \texttt{step(action)}, \texttt{reset()}, \texttt{check\_success()}, and \texttt{get\_obs()} to write Python scripts that control the robot.
-LIBERO, MetaWorld, and ManiSkill all use \emph{absolute end-effector position control}, where actions specify target Cartesian coordinates, a control mode more interpretable for language models than delta movements.
+The authors still configure each simulator and expose its API, so documentation use reduces task-program engineering but does not eliminate system-specific integration.
+LIBERO, MetaWorld, and ManiSkill all use \emph{absolute end-effector position control}, where actions specify target Cartesian coordinates; this common abstraction limits conclusions about transfer to other control interfaces.

 \paragraph{Observation Modality and Comparison Context} FAEA accesses ground-truth state observations (object positions, gripper state) via \texttt{get\_obs()} rather than raw RGB images.
 This isolates whether frontier agents can discover successful manipulation strategies through iterative reasoning, separate from perception.
 VLA baselines in Tables~\ref{tab:libero}--\ref{tab:metaworld} use RGB observations.
 This comparison contextualizes FAEA's policy discovery capability.
 It does not claim equivalent performance under identical observation conditions.